The adventure of being Portuguese #Cascais

 The truth is that I am a man who is most impressed by nature.
 For me, the most exciting experience was to rent a bike for the day.
 The pleasure of cycling for hours on the cycling paths in the immediate vicinity of the ocean shore is indescribable and I will remember it for a long time.

 But the most admirable place for me is the Boca do Inferno, an interesting rock formation near Cascais, which holds the dramatic name “The Mouth of Hell”.
 It came after the continuous strikes of the Atlantic Ocean on the rocks, which in the course of time revealed a small cave that subsequently collapsed and formed a small bay with a natural arch.

 Boca de Inferno is 2 km west of Cascais and is a popular landmark.
 To get to it, follow the signs that are placed from the center to the cave itself.
 As I mentioned earlier, this route has bicycle lanes in case you decide to rent a bike.
 (Renting a bike varies depending on how long you want to get it, but approximate prices – 6 euros for 2-3 hours, 10 euros for a full day).
 There is no entry fee for a visit to Boca do Inferno, and the venue is open all day, except for days in which the weather conditions increase the risk of high waves.

-From the station is also the bus stop for Cabo da Roca (the westernmost point of Europe), which I will talk about in the Sintra publication.
+From the station is also the bus stop for Cabo da Roca (the westernmost point of Europe), for which I talk more in the Sintra publication.